Einhorn adds to Apple stake, awaits "blockbuster product"

-NEW YORK David Einhorn's Greenlight Capital has added to its investment position in Apple and is waiting for the company's "next blockbuster product," Einhorn said on Tuesday.
+NEW YORK David Einhorn's Greenlight Capital has added to its investment position in Apple Inc (AAPL.O) and is waiting for the company's "next blockbuster product," Einhorn said on Tuesday.

 In a conference call for his Cayman Islands-based reinsurer Greenlight Capital Re Ltd (GLRE.O), Einhorn did not specify when the hedge fund added to its Apple position or the size of its current holdings.